ecosensors/Paperless-Raspberry-Pi5/README.md

 cd paperless-ngx
 docker compose exec webserver document_exporter ../export -fpz
 ```
+the backup will be in a zip files (export_year_mount_day.zip in media/documents/originals

 If you have changed the default storage tree
 ```
 PAPERLESS_FILENAME_FORMAT={{correspondent}}/{{created_year}}/{{document_type}}/{{title}}
 ```
-the zip file contains in `media/documents/originals` all of your files.

-You will find all your files correctly structured so that you can locate them in your desired format.
+You will find all of your files, correctly structured so that you can locate them in your desired format.
 The advantage is that if you no longer wish to use Paperless, you can continue working with this structure on your computer.

 #### Backup with cron